spraakbanken/sparv-pipeline/docs/user_manual.md

         - ...
 ```
 Please note that the dots (`...`) in the above example also carry meaning.
 You can use these to refer to all the
-remaining elements and attributes in your indata.
-Without using the dots the "date" attribute in the example would be
+remaining elements and attributes in your input data.
+Without using the dots the "date" attribute in the example would
-lost.
-If you want to keep most of the markup of your indata but you want to exclude some elements or attributes you can
+be lost.
+If you want to keep most of the markup of your input data but you want to exclude some elements or attributes
-do this by using the `not` keyword:
+you can do this by using the `not` keyword:
 ```yaml
 export:
     source_annotations: